 While telenovelas (Spanish-language soap operas) may be full of secrets, it is definitely no secret that you can learn Spanish while watching the best telenovelas.

 In fact, this is so well known that it has spawned a new method of language learning: the Telenovela Method.

-But—cue dramatic turn to camera and gasp—we have a secret to tell you: The Telenovela Method is not just for telenovelas anymore.
+But—cue dramatic turn to camera and gasp—I have a secret to tell you: The Telenovela Method is not just for telenovelas anymore.

 Here is everything you need to know in order to apply this method to any type of media!

 - Why Use the Telenovela Method to Learn Spanish?